-To use a connection pool in this type of application Establish a database connection using For details, see Client-side WebLogic JDBC/RMI driver Using WebLogic JDBC/RMI and WebLogic Clustered JDBC in Programming WebLogic JDBC .
-Server-side (such as a servlet) WebLogic Pool, JTS, and WebLogic jDriver for Oracle/XA drivers Connecting To a Database Using a JDBC Connection Pool in Programming WebLogic HTTP Servlets .
-Creating a startup connection pool in Administration Guide .
+To use a connection pool in this type of application Establish a database connection using For details, see Client-side DataSource on the JNDI tree Configuring and Using DataSources in Programming WebLogic JDBC .
+Server-side (such as a servlet) DataSource on the JNDI tree or the WebLogic RMI, Pool, and JTS drivers Connecting To a Database Using a JDBC Connection Pool in Programming WebLogic HTTP Servlets .